Ad Inventory Explained: What It Is and Why It Matters

 Ad Inventory Pricing Models

 Understanding ad inventory pricing models is important for advertisers to allocate their budgets effectively and achieve their desired outcomes.
-As a result, each model serves different objectives, whether it’s maximizing visibility, driving user actions, or ensuring efficient ad spending.
+Each model serves different objectives, whether it’s maximizing visibility, driving user actions, or ensuring efficient ad spending.

 Here are the key pricing models used in digital advertising: